kanhgo/function_pipelines/FUNCTIONS AND PIPELINES-Copy1.md

     Inputs:
     df with chunks in required column
-    file_path for exporting of updated data frame as an csv file (in quotes) pause_duration represents the pause in seconds as e.g. 180 (=3 mins)
+    file_path for exporting of updated data frame as an excel file (in quotes).
+Currently defaults to: file_path='/Users/kerry-annharris/Documents/Startwise/2024/Projects/Content Management/EXTRACTS/OUTPUT/SUMMARIZED_DATA.csv': pause_duration represents the pause in seconds as e.g. 180 (=3 mins).
+Currently defaults to 120.

     Version logs:
     pandas==2.2.2